IntelLabs/Open-Omics-Acceleration-Framework/applications/esm/README.md

 # Open-Omics-ESM

 Open-Omics-ESM is an optimized version of the Evolutionary Scale Modeling (ESM) toolkit, tailored for modern CPUs.
-It enhances the performance of key ESM modules—such as ESM-embeddings, LM-Design, InverseFolding, and ESMFold—by leveraging the latest PyTorch and using lower precision (bf16) for computations.
+It enhances the performance of key ESM modules—such as ESM-embeddings, LM-Design, InverseFolding, and ESMFold—by leveraging the Intel Extension for PyTorch (IPEX), the latest version of PyTorch, and lower-precision (bf16) computations.

 ## Installation
 ### Step 1: Run the script to create the Docker images